oehrlis/oradba_init/README.md

 ```
 ### Remove DB Stuff

 For test purpose I did have to remove all the stuff a couple of times.
+Just be aware this is **highly critical**.
+You will remove your DB, binaries etc on your system.

 ```bash
 rm -rf /u00 /u01 /u02